 Why You'll Love This Vegan Orange Tofu Recipe

-Versatile- This dish is simple yet comforting and can be served with any number of veggie sides or over fluffy jasmine or brown rice.
+Versatile- Vegan orange tofu is a simple yet comforting dish and can be served with any number of veggie sides or over fluffy jasmine or brown rice.

 Healthy- This orange tofu is a great way to get your daily dose of plant-based protein while enjoying a flavorful and satisfying meal.

-Delicious- The combination of sweet orange juice, savory soy sauce, and ginger create an irresistible flavor that will have you coming back for more.
+Delicious- The combination of sweet orange juice, savory soy sauce, and ginger creates an irresistible flavor that will have you coming back for more.

 What Is Orange Tofu?